“I would not suffer cruelties and indignities perpetrated against me or those close to me to pass without consequence.”

 Celia: “And I’d like to continue to have a nice life, Momma.”

-GM: Her mom’s shoulders seem to slump a bit as she scrubs the dishes.
-Celia’s mother has always hated arguing.
+GM: Diana’s shoulders seem to slump a bit as she scrubs the dishes.
+She’s always hated arguing.

 “All right, if you’re sure.”